 Handcrafted turquoise jewelry from the silver capital of Mexico

-Thirty-six hours south from Arizona, between Mexico City and Acapulco, is a gem of a colonial mining town called Taxco.
-Taxco was named a pueblo mágico (magic town) in 2002, an honor given to towns around the country that offer special experiences because of their natural beauty, cultural and historical richness, and artisan craftsmanship.
-Taxco is known as the silver capital of Mexico.
-The artisans in Taxco specialize in handmade pieces that result in strik-ingly-unique, one-of-a-kind jewelry like the beautiful pieces you see here.
+Thirty-six hours south from Arizona between Mexico City and Acapulco is a gem of a colonial mining town called Taxco.
+Taxco was named a pueblo mági-co (magic town) in 2002, an honor given to towns around the country that offer special experiences because of their natural beauty, cultural and historical richness, and artisan craftsmanship.
+Known as the silver capital of Mexico. the artisans in Taxco specialize in handmade pieces that result in strikingly-unique, one-of-a-kind jewelry like the jewelry you see here.

-The beautiful pieces you see here reflect the Navajo style of artistry.
-Generous cabochons of genuine turquoise are hand set in sterling silver settings embellished with intricately-detailed feathers, flowers and swirling shapes symbolizing eternity.
+The beautiful piece you see here reflects the Navajo style of artistry.
+Generous cabochons of genuine turquoise are handset in sterling silver settings embellished with intricately-detailed feathers, flowers and swirling shapes symbolizing eternity.